-This 9 June 2021 might be historical for the cryptocurrency world.
-For the first time in twelve years of existence, a recognized nation adopted Bitcoin (BTC) as an official legal tender.
+This 9 June 2021 might be historical for the A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More world.
+For the first time in twelve years of existence, a recognized nation adopted Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders...
+(An abbreviation for Bitcoin.) as an official legal tender.
 El Salvador, a small country in Central America, just approved their new “Bitcoin Law” for immediate application.

 The law was the initiative of the current president, Nayib Bukele, who first announced it in the previous days.
 By now, the Legislative Assembly has officially approved the decree.
-Therefore, Bitcoin is already “unrestricted legal tender with liberating power, unlimited in any transaction, and to any title that public or private natural or legal persons require carrying out” in El Salvador.
+Therefore, Bitcoin is already “unrestricted legal tender with liberating power, unlimited in any A cryptocurrency transaction is an entry on the blockchain ledger, noting sender, receiver and number of coins transacted.
+More, and to any title that public or private natural or legal persons require carrying out” in El Salvador.

 According to the law, the exchange rate between BTC and USD (the current legal tender there) will be freely set by the market.
 Besides, everyone with the right infrastructure is obliged to take BTC as payment.
 The prices can be set in BTC, there are no capital gain taxes for exchange bitcoins, and all the other taxes can be paid in this currency.